angular/angular/guides/typography.md

 ### Define a level

-You can define a typography level with the `define-typography-config` Sass function.
+You can define a typography level with the `define-typography-level` Sass function.
 This function accepts, in order, CSS values for `font-size`, `line-height`, `font-weight`, `font-family`, and `letter-spacing`.
 You can also specify the parameters by name, as demonstrated in the example below.